shapeshed/shapeshed.com/content/posts/review_of_photoshop_cs3_beta.md

-{
-  "title": "Review of Photoshop CS3 Beta",
-  "date": "2006-12-18T00:00:00+00:00",
++++
+date = "2006-12-18T00:00:00+00:00"
-  "description": "Photoshop CS3 is released as a public beta with a few new features but most importantly Intel support on the Mac.
-Here's a review from a Mac-based web design perspective.", "tags": [
+description = "Photoshop CS3 is released as a public beta with a few new features but most importantly Intel support on the Mac.
+Here's a review from a Mac-based web design perspective." tags = ["Apple", "Photoshop"] title = "Review of Photoshop CS3 Beta"

-    "Apple",
-    "Photoshop"
-  ]
-}
++++

 ## Something for free